Adding and Managing Inventory for Revenue Stream

 An inventory doesn't appear in the Profit and Loss table, but your cost of sales does, and these form the basis of inventory calculation.

-In the Cash Flow statement, you'll see a "Change in Inventories" line, showing how much inventory value the company gained or lost in a particular period.
+You'll see a Change in Inventory, showing how much inventory value the company gained or lost in a particular period.
 This number is based on both the amount of inventory your company has purchased and revenues from inventory sold, in that period.
 The resulting number is a net change, as shown below:

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.